 Can Attorneys’ Fees Be Recovered for Breach of Contract?

 The answer depends on your defendant.
-The Texas Civil Practice & Remedies Code Chapter 38.001 states that a person may recover reasonable attorney’s fees from an individual or corporation, in addition to the amount of a valid claim and costs, if the claim is for an oral or written contract.
+The Texas Civil Practice & Remedies Code Chapter 38.001 used to state that a person may recover reasonable attorney’s fees from an individual or corporation, in addition to the amount of a valid claim and costs, if the claim is for an oral or written contract.

 Noticeably absent from that list of breaching parties who must pay attorney’s fees are limited liability companies (LLCs), limited partnerships (LPs), and limited liability partnerships (LLPs).
-The takeaway is that if you are suing an LLC, an LP, or an LLP, you will need to look beyond Tex.
+The takeaway is that if you were suing an LLC, an LP, or an LLP, you would need to look beyond Tex.
 Civ.
 Prac. & Rem.
 Code’s Chapter 38 to collect attorneys’ fees.